-- Sign and have your on-site supervisor sign the attached contract.
+- Sign and have your on-site supervisor sign the contract (obtained from Profs.
+Sheehy and Silverman).
 Make three copies - one for your supervisor, one for Professors Sheehy and Silverman, and one for yourself.

 See below for examples of previous field placement sites that to the best of our knowledge remain current options.

 A LIST OF PROGRAMS AND OPPORTUNITIES IN PSYCHOLOGICAL SERVICES

 Note: This list was last updated in Fall 2018.
 These are placement sites that had opportunities available at that time.
 Please follow up with the contacts listed under the site of interest in order to inquire as to whether positions are still available.